 The Proteomics core facility is a high throughput protein analysis laboratory.
-We focus on protein identification and quantifictaion, structural analysis (post-translational modifications) and protein-protein interactions.
+We focus on protein identification and quantification, structural analysis (post-translational modifications) and protein-protein interactions.
 We strive to increase the scope, sensitivity and throughput of proteomics technologies and their application to cancer related questions.

 The facility helps design experimental strategies.
 We implement and validate previously developed proteomic workflows to profile proteins from diverse biological samples as well as developing entirely new, bespoke methods and assays when required.

 Instrumentation includes three orbitrap mass spectrometers; a QExactive (Thermo), QExactive-HF (Thermo) and Fusion Lumos Orbitrap (Thermo) mass spectrometers all of which are configured with Dionex Ultimate 3000 RSLC nano-HPLC systems.
 Two off-line separation platforms complement these systems (both Dionex Ultimate 3000 capHPLC systems) for multidimensional chromatography at the protein and peptide level.
-Data analysis is carried out by core facility staff and/or using statistical software packages supported by the Bioinformatics core facility.
+Data analysis is carried out by core facility staff and/or using statistical software packages supported by the Bioinformatics facility.
 In addition to proteomic applications we exploit the high resolution and mass accuracy of both Orbitraps to quantify known and discover novel modified nucleosides from genomic DNA.

 Specific methods and areas of interest: